nsardo/osx_forking/README.md

 ## OSX_forking

-Example code showing use of Linux / Unix API's on OS X Also built commandline program
+Example code showing use of Linux / Unix API's on OS X
+- forking a process
+- killing a forked child process from parent

+Also built commandline program

 ### USAGE: